garden-io/garden/README.md

 garden deploy --sync
 ```

-The Stack Graph is pluggable so how these actions are actually executed depends on the plugins used.
+Garden is *pluggable* so how these actions are actually executed depends on the plugins used.
 Our Kubernetes plugin is currently the most popular, and chances are that’s what you’re here for.
 To learn more about how Garden works with Kubernetes, check out:

 - [Kubernetes Plugins documentation](https://docs.garden.io/guides/remote-kubernetes).

-And for a deeper dive on how Garden works in general, we recommend:
+For a deeper dive on how Garden works in general, we recommend:

 - [This guide on how Garden works](https://docs.garden.io/basics/how-garden-works).
 - [This video series on the Stack Graph and getting started with Garden](https://www.youtube.com/watch?app=desktop&v=3gMJWGV0WE8).